What Is Frame Damage On A Car?

 Thankfully, in this practical guide, we’ll cover everything you need to know about frame damage.

-Initially, we will investigate the most prevalent frame type, which is unibody.
-After that, we’ll analyze what factors decide if your car experiences frame harm, and the cost you might incur to fix it.
+Initially, we will examine the most common frame type, which is unibody.
+After that, we’ll analyze what factors determine if your car experiences frame damage, and the cost you might incur to fix it.

 Let’s get the basics down first!